JRasmusBm/git-workshop/01_basic_git_config.md

 ```

 Notice that the `git init` command added a new hidden folder `.git` in the root
 of the repository.
 That folder **is** the repository.
-If you remove that folder,
+If we remove that folder,
 it is the same as completely removing `.git` from the folder.
-If you don't have
+If we don't have
 a back-up this cannot be undone!

 ```sh